 It is hard to believe that just a year ago kale was not a part of my diet.
-That’s right up until recently I never used kale in any recipe and would never think to throw a handful into a smoothie.
+That’s right…I was a late adapter to kale.
+In fact, up until recently I never used kale in any recipe and would never think to throw a handful into a smoothie.

-Honestly, these fruit and veggie packed beverages make me feel on top of the world.
+Honestly, these fruit and veggie-packed beverages make me feel on top of the world.
 I have more energy, clarity, and everything about my body just feels better.
 So basically I love green smoothies.

-My “green” of choice is often kale.
+When it comes to smoothies, my “green” of choice is often kale.
 Sometimes I use spinach – which is good – but I prefer kale.

-I always purchase a HUGE bag from BJ’s Wholesale Club and can easily get a 2 weeks of smoothies out of it.
-However, a couple times I didn’t use the kale right away and it went.
+I always purchase a HUGE bag from BJ’s Wholesale Club and can easily get 2 weeks of smoothies out of it.
+However, a couple times I didn’t use the kale right away and it went bad.
 I absolutely HATE throwing food out.

 Anyway, it only took me throwing a bag of kale out twice before the light bulb went off in my head that I could freeze kale ahead of time.
 Don’t ask me why it took having to waste 2 bags of kale before I finally had this revelation.
 I blame my kids – they are always distracting me 🙂